PRESS RELEASE: CFCSA Achieves Significant Milestone with 10,000+ Active COR® Certified Firms (PDF)

-The Certificate of Recognition program (CORTM) is an occupational health and safety accreditation program that verifies a fully implemented safety & health program which meets national standards.
-The objectives of CORTM are to provide industry employers with an effective safety and health management system to reduce incidents, accidents and injuries as well as their associated human and financial costs.
-CORTM is now frequently used as a pre-qualifying and/or condition of contract by public and private project owners across Canada.
+COR® is an occupational safety and health accreditation program that verifies a fully implemented safety and health management system which meets national standards.
+The objectives of COR® are to provide industry employers with effective tools to develop, implement, assess, and promote continual improvement of their safety and health management system to prevent or mitigate incidents and injuries as well as their associated human and financial costs.

-NOTE: CORTM must be granted by the Authority Having Jurisdiction in each of the provinces/territories you work.
-A straightforward process is available to companies that have achieved CORTM and would like to request equivalency/reciprocity in another jurisdiction.
+NOTE: COR® must be granted by the Authority Having Jurisdiction in each of the provinces/territories you work.
+A straightforward process is available to companies that have achieved COR® and would like to request equivalency/reciprocity in another jurisdiction.

 Occupational health and safety interventions, including regulatory approaches, programs, and management systems, are key strategies for reducing worker injury and illness.

-We conducted independent impact evaluations of the COR programs in BC and Alberta to assess how participation has affected firms’ injury rates and health and safety experience.
-Both the BC and Alberta evaluations found that certification is associated with lower injury rates.
-Detailed results are available in the research briefs at right.
+We conducted independent impact evaluations of the COR® programs in BC, Alberta and Saskatchewan to assess how participation has affected firms’ injury rates and health and safety experience.
+BC, Alberta and Saskatchewan evaluations found that certification is associated with lower injury rates.
+Detailed results are available in the research briefs below.

 Research Briefs - Partnership for Work, Health and Safety

-If you are interested in learning more about CORTM or the equivalency/reciprocity process, please contact your Provincial or Territorial Construction Safety Association below:
+If you are interested in learning more about COR® or the equivalency/reciprocity process, please contact your Provincial or Territorial Construction Safety Association below: